Off-Nominal/artemis-history/missions/artemis-1.md

 Artemis I validates the integrated SLS/Orion system for deep space operations, clearing the path for Artemis II (first crewed flight) and Artemis III (lunar landing).

+## Mission Result: FULL SUCCESS

+Artemis I concluded on December 11, 2022 when Orion splashed down in the Pacific Ocean west of Baja California near Guadalupe Island at 12:40 PM EST.

+The USS Portland recovered the capsule.
+Total mission duration: 25 days, 10 hours, 53 minutes.

+All primary mission objectives achieved.
+SLS and Orion performed beyond expectations, validating the system for crewed flights.